Kotlin Multiplatform Development Help

 • The list of countries passed to the App includes these paths.

-• The App displays an Image in each DropdownMenuItem, followed by a Text composable that contains country names.
+• The App displays an Image in each DropdownMenuItem, followed by a Text composable with the name of a country.

 • Each Image requires a Painter object to fetch the data.